fac-13/vith-Mixtape/README.md

 Try it out [here](https://fac-13.github.io/vith-Mixtape/) Input a keyword or a phrase - and it will return a mixtape playlist containing a relevant Giphy (for your mixtape cover) and your playlist (the first ten or less songs with lyrics containing your keyword/phrase as deemed by [MusixMatch](https://www.musixmatch.com/)).

+- access our Repo: ```git clone https://github.com/fac-13/vith-Mixtape.git```
+- run tests: ```"test": "nyc tape logic.test.js | tap-spec"```

+## Stretch Goals
+Add follow up API request that fulls the song lyrics of your playlist (with the matching lyrics highlighted).
+We turned this into a stretch goal as it would require a tracking pixel/script (?!)

 ## What we've done
 * We used two APIs: [Giphy API](https://developers.giphy.com/) - for the most relevant gif based on the search - and the [MusixMatch API](https://www.musixmatch.com/) - for the relevant songs based on the search terms.